Immobile hat-trick destroys Milan's perfect record

 One minute after that, Immobile burst down the left and set up Luis Alberto who tapped in the fourth before Milan finally pulled themselves together and Riccardo Montolivo got a goal back.

+"It was a bad defeat with many negative aspects," said Milan coach Vincenzo Montella.
+"Lazio's goal changed the game psychologically and we weren't capable of reacting well enough."

-Inter joined champions Juventus on nine points thanks to Icardi's third goal in five games and a thumping volley from Ivan Perisic in the 87th minute.
+Inter handed promoted SPAL their first defeat thanks to Icardi's third goal in five games and a thumping volley from Ivan Perisic in the 87th minute.

 The first goal raised more questions over the time taken to reach decisions using video replays after Joao Mario was fouled on the edge of the area in the 22nd minute and Icardi finally scored in the 27th.